lamdaV/SalienCheatService/README.md

 This project relies on
 - [SteamDB/SalienCheat](https://github.com/SteamDatabase/SalienCheat).

+This project will store your data within `local-storage` so to ease your next visit.

 # Install
 You need to have a device with a public ip and, preferably, a -nix based operating system.